 Those for whom English is not a first language must be offered and provided with an interpreter, if required.
 A family member should not be expected to act as an interpreter of spoken or signed language.

-The parents should be provided with a copy of the relevant leaflet which includes information regarding the right to bring a friend, supporter (including an advocate) or solicitor (in the role of supporter), details of any local advice and advocacy services and the Complaints and Appeals Procedure.
+The parents should be provided with a copy of the relevant leaflet which includes information regarding the right to bring a friend, supporter (including an advocate) or solicitor (in the role of supporter), details of any local advice and advocacy services and the Complaints and Appeals Policy.

 If parents do not wish to attend the conference they must be provided with full opportunities to contribute their views.
 The social worker must facilitate this by: